 The Multi-Sports Program is an introduction to different water sports such as diving, flyboarding, wakeboarding, jet skiing, windsurfing, and parasailing.
 All gear is will be provided by our partners.

 More information on our French & Sport programs here.

-Les ateliers FL offers you this quick recreational test to determine your level of French in one look.
+Les ateliers FL offer you this quick recreational test to determine your level of French in one look.
 When you register at Les ateliers FL, you need to do an other more complete test and an oral interview with a teacher to define more precisely your level and your linguistic goals.